About Phoebe

 • Electron-phonon limited electronic transport coefficients, including the electrical conductivity, Seebeck coefficient, and electronic thermal conductivity

-• Lattice thermal conductivity, including effects from 3-phonon scattering, phonon-isotope and phonon-boundary scattering
+• Lattice thermal conductivity, including contributions from 3-phonon, phonon-isotope, phonon-electron, and phonon-boundary scattering

-• Calculation of electron and phonon lifetimes (linewidths)
+• Calculation of electron and phonon lifetimes/linewidths (including projected onto a band path)

 • Electron and phonon viscosities

-• Plots of electron or phonon density of states
+• Plots of electron band structures/phonon dispersion, electron and phonon density of states

 This documentation contains a brief description of the formalism used to compute these quantities.
 We expect that the user is already familiar with ab-initio codes and with the fundamentals of solid state physics.
 A good introduction to the topic is the book “Electrons and Phonons: The Theory of Transport Phenomena in Solids” by Ziman.
 In the theory section, we add references to contemporary literature for the latest method/algorithm developments.